System integration for beginners: How to make your programs understand each other

 Here comes a word that usually sounds more complex than it actually is: iPaaS.
 At Weavee, we define it in our article”iPaaS: what it is, how it works and how to choose a platform” as a cloud platform that exists to integrate and orchestrate information flows between multiple systems from a central platform.

-And we make an important clarification: an iPaaS is not a data repository; its role It is to act as a connector between systems that do store information.
+And we make an important clarification: an iPaaS is not a data repository; its role is to act as a connector between systems that do store information.

 Do you want to take the first step?